phongn1/test-automation/README.md

 Adding changes and commit...

 Updating From Eclipse !!!!
-AGainasdfsdfsdsdddff
+Fixing typo Errors.